 Don’t forget to add the cheddar!

-Pour the egg mix over the veggies and hash browns.
+Pour the egg mix over the sausage, veggies and hash browns.

 If you like your egg casseroles extra cheesy, feel free to sprinkle more cheese over the top.
 Bake at 375° for 40-45 minutes, until the edges turn a golden brown.

 I love that I was able to make it the night before because I’m way too tired in the mornings to actually prepare a real meal.
-Once the casserole was finished, all I had to do was add fruit and toast.
+Once the casserole was finished, all I had to do was add fruit on the side.
 Breakfast was ready!

 - 10 eggs